 This term the children will be taught key skills through a range of text types, including:

-- Fiction: Adventure stories and Historical settings
+- Fiction: Myths and legends

 The children will be learning the features of the texts and using these in their own writing.